 Genetic Engineering for Allelopathy:

 Allelopathy refers to the natural ability of some plants to release chemicals that inhibit the growth of surrounding plants, particularly weeds.
-Genetic engineering can be used to enhance this property in wheat plants.
+Genetic engineering can be used to enhance this property in wheat plants ref.
 By increasing the production of certain chemicals in wheat, it may help suppress weed growth around the wheat plants, reducing the need for herbicide use (De-bari et al., 2020).
 Another biotechnology approach is to use genetic modification to enhance a wheat crop’s natural allelopathic properties.
 This would allow the wheat plant to produce more powerful natural chemicals that can suppress weed growth, offering a natural and targeted approach to weed control.
 Biotechnological tools, including molecular breeding and gene editing techniques like CRISPR-Cas9, can be used to enhance the allelopathic properties of wheat (Rahman et al., 2022).
 By identifying and incorporating genes responsible for the production of allelopathic compounds, scientists could develop wheat varieties with built-in weed suppression properties.
 These varieties could naturally release chemicals that suppress weed growth, reducing the need for chemical herbicides and promoting a more sustainable farming system.
 The first step in genetic engineering for allelopathy is identifying the specific allelochemicals that effectively inhibit weed growth (Ewunie et al., 2021).
 These compounds can include phenolic acids (like ferulic acid), flavonoids, and glucosinolates, which are produced by many plants.
 Once the genes responsible for producing these allelochemicals are identified, they can be cloned and inserted into crop plants.
 For example, inserting genes from allelopathic plants into a non-allelopathic crop could endow the crop with the ability to produce these inhibitory chemicals.
 In some cases, researchers may modify the crop’s biosynthetic pathways to increase the production of certain allelochemicals (Tripathi et al., 2021).
 This might involve upregulating genes in the plant’s metabolism that lead to higher production of allelopathic compounds.
 Genetic engineering can be used to create transgenic crops that either produce new allelopathic compounds or have enhanced production of existing compounds.
 This could allow crops like wheat, rice, or maize to release more allelopathic chemicals from their roots or leaves, suppressing weed growth in the surrounding area (Balyan et al., 2024).

 RNA Interference (RNAi) Technology: